Police probe after Rangers coach reportedly headbutts Celtic boss

 Away side Celtic earned a point in the match thanks to a late equaliser by Caitlin Hayes.

-After a video of the apparent headbutt circulated on social media, a spokesperson for the club said: "Clearly this is a hugely concerning incident, falling well below any acceptable standard."We understand the matter is now being investigated and it will be up to all relevant authorities to take any appropriate action."
+After a video of the apparent headbutt circulated on social media, a spokesperson for the club said: "Clearly this is a hugely concerning incident, falling well below any acceptable standard.

+"We understand the matter is now being investigated and it will be up to all relevant authorities to take any appropriate action."

 Rangers and the SWPL have been approached for comment.